A VALLEY NEAR HOPE

 Dreamed 1984/10/17-19 by Chris Wayan

 I dreamed this epic comedy on two consecutive nights.
-Some readers have assumed I made it all up, since even the waking-world scenes have such surreal, nonsensical touches--the mad dreamcharts, the bizarre ecological jumble of Stanford's arboretum, the monumental nonsense sculptures, the catacombs, the smog, my environmental illness and time-disorientation.
+I know it seems like made up--even the waking-world scenes have such surreal, nonsensical touches--the mad dreamcharts, the monumental nonsense sculptures, the catacombs, the art improv, my time-disorientation.
 Nope!
 All real.
 I was working at Stanford University by day and dreamworking by night.

-The dreams are real too.
-Oh, I changed a few names to protect privacy, and put scenes in chronological order (I dreamed the final scenes first, bewildering me until the next night when I dreamed the rest).
-I also had to guess at the exact dialog in the bar scene and the peace talks (I have a poor memory for exact wording).
-So yes, the raw dreams are certainly edited.
-But NOT invented, NOT a literary device!
-Okay?
-This isn't fiction, but a dream-parable with its own triangular logic and structure.
+I changed a few names to protect friends' privacy, and put scenes in chronological order (I dreamed Part 3 first, bewildering me until the next night when I dreamed 1 and 2).
+And the dialog's reconstructed--I rarely recall exact wording.
+So yes, the raw dreams were certainly edited.
+But NOT invented.
+This isn't fiction.
+It's an epic dream with its own triangular logic and structure.

 No, wait--tetrahedral.
-The Three Peoples are so dramatic--Ants, Cyborgs and Unicorns, chasing and loving and fearing each other, each embodying an archetypal way of life--so archetypal it's hard to look beyond the triangle they define, and see the shadowy fourth vertex underground--the Sculptors lurking at the root of the inverted pyramid, who may be the inadvertent cause of the war between the three--a war I see in most creative people today.
+The Three Peoples are so dramatic, chasing and loving and fearing each other--Ants, Cyborgs and Unicorns, each embodying a way of life--all so archetypal it's hard to see beyond the triangle they define to the shadowy fourth vertex underground--the Sculptors lurking at the root of the inverted pyramid, who may have inadvertently caused the war between the three--a war I see in most creative people today.

 I get up and spread the master chart across the rug.
 Dreams of hope, huh?
 "Auspicious Tractor-Hate"?
 Weeks, months, three years run along the foot.
 A wicked black sawtooth logs nightly recall--in hundreds of words, and thousands, up to "Sisters of the Interface", off the top.
 No, that one's too complex for me to handle tonight.
 Gold and blue curves of rolling averages; sharper red snakes of extremes.
 "Coyote the Trickster and the Pajamas of Instantaneous Translocation"?
 Too freaky, and no one reads Dante these days.
 Tidal waves mount where epic dreams cluster and peak in often-psychic spikes.
 "Dead Rights!
 Dead Rights!"
 Something upbeat like that.
 The titles of all the story-quality dreams are jammed in vertically, in fierce microscopic letters, as dense and dark as basalt columns.
 The mass oppresses me; must I net every dream?
 Obsessive!